whitneyburton/portfolios/students/1602/claudia-kiesenhofer/ClaudiaKiesenhofer.markdown

 * Collaboration: 3 -- Developer lays out their thinking *before* attacking a problem and integrates feedback through the process

 Notes from Horace:
+* Objects / methods /ivars /attr readers -- working with these fundamentals was good
+* Able to get tests set up quickly; defining basic tests etc
+* Wish you would rely more on the tests when you get confused
+* Need to keep relying on those tools and techniques
+* Good job at accessing data across objects
+* Would like to see more comfort / fluidity in basic hash / array iteration
+* would love to see more concrete pseudocode outlinining -- and then stick to it; sometimes we are writing good pseudocode but then disregarding it
+* Ready to go to mod 2 but not totally out of the woods yet -- need to keep solving hard/tricky problems

 ### Attendance